Devaraj142/Devaraj142/README.md

 #### 🚀 Skills:

-- **Languages:** Python, JavaScript, HTML, CSS
+- **Languages:** Python, JavaScript
-- **Frameworks/Libraries:** Tkinter, Flask, Django
+- **Frameworks/Libraries:** Fastapi, Faststream, Tkinter, Flask, Django
-- **Databases:** MySQL, SQLite3
+- **Databases:** MySQL, SQLite3, ScyllaDb
 - **Tools:** Git, Docker, VS Code, PyCharm

-#### 🌱 Currently Learning:
+#### 🌱 About Me:

-I'm always eager to learn and stay up-to-date with the latest technologies.
-Currently, I'm exploring Docker, MangoDB, PostgreSQL and Django Advance
+I'm currently exploring complete backend developing and architect to contribute my skills and expertise in product development.
+With one year of hands-on experience in the field, I've honed my abilities to deliver efficient and effective solutions.
+I'm eager to connect with like-minded professionals, students, collaborators, and potential developer's.
+Whether it's discussing the latest trends in development or exploring exciting career opportunities

 Feel free to explore my repositories and let's collaborate on something amazing! 🚀